-- Kwong Kim, Sophia.
+- 1 Kwong Kim, Sophia.
 Concurrence in Senate Amendments, ACR 128 (Ting), As Amended May 22, 2014.
 Analysis for the California State Legislature.
 Sacramento, California, June 5, 2014.
 Page 2. - 2 Assembly Concurrent Resolution No. 128, Resolution Chapter 68, Relative to Living Schoolyard Month.
 Assemblymember Phil Ting (D).
 California Legislature, 2013-14 Regular Session.
 Filed with the Secretary of State, June 16, 2014. - 3 Ibid. - 4 Ibid.

-Environmental planner Sharon Gamson Danks is CEO of Green Schoolyards America and principal of Bay Tree Design in Berkeley, California.
+Environmental planner Sharon Gamson Danks is CEO of Green Schoolyards America, based in Berkeley, California.
 She is author of Asphalt to Ecosystems: Design Ideas for Schoolyard Transformation and co-founder of the International School Grounds Alliance.
 Her work transforms school grounds into vibrant public spaces that reflect and enhance local ecology, nurture children as they learn and play, and engage the community.

-For more information, please visit greenschoolyardsamerica.org.
+For more information, please visit Green Schoolyards America at greenschoolyards.org.